-The Longest Prefix Match (LPM for IPv4, LPM6 for IPv6) table is used to store/lookup an outgoing port number, associated with that IPv4 address.
-Any unmatched packets are forwarded to the originating port.
+13.2 The Longest Prefix Match (LPM for IPv4, LPM6 for IPv6) table is used to store/lookup an outgoing port number, associated with that IPv4 address.
+Any unmatched packets are forwarded to the originating port.Compiling the Application

 To compile the sample application see Compiling the Sample Applications.